Flight deck: Alternatives

 The Convair F2Y Sea Dart was a supersonic seaplane jet fighter that had skis rather than wheels.
 In the late 1940s, the United States Navy feared that supersonic aircraft would stall at low speeds required for a carrier arresting gear, and therefore would not be able to land on a conventional aircraft carrier.
 The Sea Dart would land on (smooth) water; then be lowered and raised from the sea via crane.
 The Navy also considered combining the Sea Dart with the unorthodox approach of a submarine aircraft carrier that could carry up to three such aircraft inside purpose-built pressure chambers.
 They would have been raised by a portside elevator aft of the sail and either take off on their own from a smooth sea or be catapult launched from the aft in a higher sea.
 During the test flight phase, the hydro-skis generated violent vibrations during takeoff and landing, while a fatal crash caused by structural failure also marred the programme; the Navy opted to cancel all production aircraft.

 The United States Navy held considerable interest in the submarine aircraft carrier concept during the late 1940s.
 A study performed in 1946 envisioned very large submarines, ranging from 600 ft to 750 ft in length, to carry two XA2J Super Savage bombers for the strategic nuclear strike mission, or alternatively four F2H Banshee fighters.
 Another proposal would have involved the conversion of redundant Second World War-era fleet submarines to enable carriage and launch of a seaplane model of the Douglas A-4 Skyhawk attack aircraft, which would have been equipped with hydro-skis for takeoff similar to those of the Sea Dart.

 Tasks

-On US Navy aircraft carrier flight deck tasks are indicated by different jersey colors:
+On US Navy aircraft carrier flight decks tasks are indicated by different jersey colors: